Last Modified: 29 Sep 2016

-Beginning in Nepal's atmospheric capital, we'll overland through the passes of the Himalaya and head for the jungle, where we'll go in search of tigers in Chitwan.
-Crossing the border into India, we travel to the incomparable city of Varanasi, then visit the temples of Khajuraho and Orchha, where we'll camp surrounded by deserted palaces.
-No trip to India would be complete without a visit to the Taj Mahal and we'll also visit the beautiful city of Jaipur.
-Overlanding across Rajasthan, we take a camel trek into the Thar Desert, as well as exploring Jaisalmer and Jodhpur.
-Continuing our journey we'll make for the lakeside city of Udaipur before ending our trip in India's most colourful and cosmopolitan city, Mumbai.
+Beginning in Nepal's atmospheric capital, travel overland through the passes of the Himalayas heading for the jungle and going in search of tigers in Chitwan.
+Crossing the border into India, travel to the incomparable city of Varanasi.
+Visit the temples of Khajuraho and Orchha and camp surrounded by deserted palaces.
+No trip to India would be complete without an awe-inspiring visit to the Taj Mahal – you won't be disappointed!
+Visit the beautiful city of Jaipur before overlanding across Rajasthan, where we take a camel trek into the Thar Desert.
+Explore Jaisalmer and Jodhpur before continuing our adventure across Rajasthan, where we'll make for the lakeside city of Udaipur.
+End the trip in India's most colourful and cosmopolitan city, Mumbai.

 Table of Contents